November 29, 2017

 Please complete our online MWIA sexual harassment survey!

 In the MWIA survey of members conducted earlier this year 46% of respondees reported sexual harassment while working.
 This survey investigates the sexual harassment of female medical students and doctors in more depth.
 The survey has been planned as part of the MWIA Scientific Committees work for this triennium under the lead of Prof. Jan Coles from Australia, Co-chair of this committee.
 All data is completely anonymous and cannot be traced to any particular person.
+The deadline will be at the end of January 2018.
 Please also see the letter of MWIA president Prof. Bettina Pfleiderer and the explanatory statement.

 Please click here to complete the survey which should take no more than five to ten minutes.
 THANK YOU!